jschuh/klipper-macros/README.md

 * `LAYER` - Layer number (zero indexed) to run the command.
 Exactly one of `HEIGHT` or `LAYER` must be specified.
 The special value `next` may be specified run the command at the next layer change.
 * `COMMAND` - The command to run at layer change.
-Take care in proper quoting of spaces and escaping of special characters.
+Take care to properly quote spaces and escape any special characters.
-* `BEFORE` *(default: `0`)* - Set to run the command before the layer change (i.e. immediately following completion of the previous layer).
+* `BEFORE` *(default: `0`)* - Set to 1 run the command before the layer change (i.e. immediately following completion of the previous layer).
 By default commands run after the layer change (i.e. immediately preceding the next layer).
-In most cases this distinction doesn't matter, but it can when dealing with toolchangers or other multi-material printing.
+In most cases this distinction here doesn't matter, but it can be important when dealing with toolchangers or other multi-material printing.

 #### `RESET_LAYER_GCODE`